 No. Sick time will not pay out when you retire.

-Vacation days for full time faculty on nine-month agreements are those dates when classes are not in session and no official duties are planned according to the approved academic calendar of the University.
-Vacation days for full time faculty on twelve month agreements and Administrative-Faculty are 24 working days in each fiscal year normally taken when classes are not in session and no official duties are planned according to the approved academic calendar of the University.
+Vacation days for full time faculty on nine-month agreements are those dates when classes are not in session and no official duties are planned according to the approved academic calendar of the university.
+Vacation days for full-time faculty on 12-month agreements and administrative-faculty are 24 working days in each fiscal year normally taken when classes are not in session and no official duties are planned according to the approved academic calendar of the university.
 Vacation days do not accumulate to future agreement years.
 Vacation leave should be recorded on your monthly attendance reports.
-Vacation balances will be printed at the bottom of your pay advices and will be updated each pay period and maintained by the Payroll Office.
+Vacation balances will be printed at the bottom of your pay advices and will be updated each pay period and maintained by the payroll office.

-Vacation will be granted in a lump sum basis on July 1 of each year.
+Vacation will be granted in a lump-sum basis on July 1 of each year.
 The vacation grant is to be used during that fiscal year.
-Our fiscal year runs July 1 - June 30.
-Any unused vacation will not carry-over from year to year.
+Our fiscal year runs July 1 through June 30.
+Any unused vacation will not carry over from year to year.
 Also unused vacation will not be paid out to terminating staff.
 Your vacation balance will be printed at the bottom of your biweekly or monthly pay stubs.
 Remember to indicate vacation taken on your monthly attendance reports or on your biweekly time sheets.

 You may begin utilizing your vacation after three months of continuous full-time service.
 It is your responsibility to schedule your vacation with the approval of your supervisor as far in advance as possible.

 |4th Year*||16 Days|

 |16th Year*||24 Days|